-Qd, Qn, Qm are the destination vector, the first operand vector, and the second operand vector, for a quadword operation.
+Qd, Qn, Qm are the destination vector, the first operand vector, and the second operand vector, are the destination vector, the first operand vector, and the second operand vector, Dd, Dn, Dm for a doubleword operation.

-are the destination vector, the first operand vector, and the second operand vector, Dd, Dn, Dm are the destination vector, the first operand vector, and the second operand vector, Qd, Dn, Dm for a long operation.
+are the destination vector, the first operand vector, and the second operand vector, Qd, Dn, Dm for a long operation.

-Polynomial arithmetic over $\{0,1\}$ on page 9-22.
+- Polynomial arithmetic over {0,1} on page 9-22 - NEON and VFP data types on page 9-13.